SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

        -> @available(iOS 10.0, macOS 10.12, *)
        -> class MyClass {
               // class definition
           }

+    An ``available`` attribute specifying a Swift version availability can't additionally specify a declaration's platform availability.
+    Instead, use separate ``available`` attributes to specify a Swift version availability and one or more platform availabilities.

+    .. testcode:: availableMultipleAvailabilities
+       :compile: true

+       -> @available(swift 3.0.2)
+       -> @available(macOS 10.12, *)
+       -> struct MyStruct {
+              // struct definition
+          }

 ..
 Keep an eye out for ``virtual``, which is coming soon (probably not for WWDC).